matkappert/waterbird/README.md

 # Waterbird 🦩

-Water irrigation controller using weather data from Node-Red to Arduino based microcontrollers with MQTT
+Water irrigation controller using weather data from Node-Red to Arduino based microcontrollers over MQTT